mrf345/retrap/README.md

 - [x] Add auto export guests to `guests.json` on root directory
 - [x] Add REST API to send hook actions to Guests
 - [x] Add ngrok support, to `settings` datastore and a `cli` option
-- [ ] Add unit or integration tests
+- [x] Add unit or integration tests
 - [ ] Add proper and fully detailed README
 - [ ] Fix up the docker containers setup
 - [ ] Add token based authorization to the Admin REST API
 - [ ] Add `Settings` model CRUD endpoints to Admin REST API
-- [ ] Add an admin user-interface based on the REST API and/or Socket.io client. _(Preferably in React/Vue/Knockout)_
+- [ ] Add an admin user-interface based on the REST API and/or Socket.io client. _(Preferably in React/Vue)_
 - [ ] Improve hook's `getScreenshot` and add it to the Sockets and REST API
 - [ ] Maybe add a push notification hook 🤔 _(Needs research)_
+- [ ] Add more integration tests and increase coverage